TwoBitMachines/FlareEngineDocs/source/interactables/foliage.rst

      - The current Texture2D image of the foliage.
 The delete button will remove this Texture2D and all of its instances from the scene.

    * - Orientation
-     - This determines what vertices to sway.
-If Bottom is enabled, place foliage on ground.
-If Top is enabled, place foliage on a ceiling.
-If Left or Right are enabled, place foliage on walls.
+     - This setting determines which vertices will sway.
+For instance, selecting "Bottom" will sway foliage located at ground level.

    * - Depth
      - Specify the rendering order of the Texture2D images relative to each other.
 As of now, there is no way specify a sorting layer.